magore/hp85disk/README.md

      * TeleDisk to LIF extractor tool included - see [lif README.md](lif/README.md)
        * [td02lif](lif/t202lif) [85-SS80.TD0](lif/85-SS80.TD0) [85-SS80.LIF](lif/85-SS80.LIF)
 ___

+## SD Card requirments
+   * The HP85 is sensitive to write delays so we need SD cards with fast random writes.
+   * I have found that the Sandisk Extreme and Sandisk Extreme Pro cards work best.
+   * Why ?
+Each block that is written reads,erases, modifies a in new internal flash page (can be over a megabyte).
+Most SD cards are optimized for sequencial writting and do not do well with random writes.
+There is a huge difference in various cards on the market.
+Look for the cards with the best 4K randowm write times.
+Some SD cards are so slow it will cause the HP85 to timeout waiting for the card.
+Best source of benchmark information is looking for recent Raspberry Pi SD card benchmarks - specifically 4k random write - faster is better.

+___

 ## OS Requirements for software building
   * I used Ubuntu 18.04,16.04LTS and 14.04LTS when developing the code
     * It should be easy to setup the same build with Windows gcc tools.